-The law intends to expand retirement savings, noted Patricia Hausknost, City National Bank wealth planner.
+The law intends to expand retirement savings, noted Paul DeLauro, manager of wealth planning for City National Bank.
 It has important applications for business owners, part-time workers, those with student-loan debt, graduate students, seniors and their heirs.

 Here's what you need to know: